vsgitdev/Tax_Filling_Assistant/README.md

 2. Install dependencies running the following command: pip install flask sqlalchemy openai (for the next step)

+3. Create db_connection.py file, which manages database connection and session creation using SQLAlchemy.
+  Specifically:
+  Imports: Imports necessary SQLAlchemy modules (create_engine, sessionmaker, declarative_base).
+ Base Definition: Defines Base using declarative_base(), which is used for defining SQLAlchemy models.
+ Functions:
+ get_engine: Returns a SQLAlchemy engine object configured with the specified    database URL (sqlite:///tax_info.db by default).
+ get_session: Returns a SQLAlchemy session object bound to the provided engine (get_engine()).
+ Initialization: Immediately initializes engine and session using get_engine() and get_session() respectively.

-3. Create database_setup.py file which contains script that defines the database and the table structure.
+4. Create database_setup.py file which contains script that defines the database schema and the table structure. defines the database schema and creates necessary tables.

+ Imports: Imports necessary SQLAlchemy modules (Column, Integer, Float, Base) and the get_engine function from db_connection.py.
+ Model Definition: Defines a SQLAlchemy model (TaxInfo) for the tax_info table with columns (id, income, expenses).
+ Table Creation: Uses Base.metadata.create_all(engine) to create the database tables defined by the models in the specified engine (get_engine()).

 4. Run database_setup.py to create the database and this will create tax_info.db with the defined table structure using this command : python database_setup.py

----------API Endpoints----------

---Submit Tax Information--
+---------API Endpoints & Error handling----------

+-Home Page

+1. URL: /
+Method: GET
+Displays the home page with a form for users to submit their income and expenses.

-  URL: /submit
+2. URL: /submit
 Method: POST
 This endpoint accepts tax information from the user, specifically their income and expenses.
 The data is validated to ensure it is numeric and within acceptable limits.

-Request
-Data Parameters:
+Request Data Parameters: income & expenses.
-income: A numeric value representing the user's income.
-expenses: A numeric value representing the user's expenses.

-Responses
+Responses:

 Success Response:
-   When the data is submitted successfully, the server responds with a status   code 201 Created and a message indicating the success.
-   Example: { "message": "Data submitted successfully" }
+Status Code: 302 Found (Redirection to success page) Redirects to the success page with AI-generated tax advice.

 Error Responses:
-   If the input data is not valid (e.g., non-numeric values or numbers exceeding a certain length), the server responds with a status code 400 Bad Request and an appropriate error message.
-  Examples:
-{ "error": "Invalid input.
-Please enter numeric values for income and expenses" }
-{ "error": "Income and expenses must not exceed 10 digits" }

---Success Page--
+Status Code: 302 Found (Redirection to error page) Redirects to the error page with an appropriate error message.

+(Best practice is to return the proper http rest api error code here for bad user input 400 Bad Request, but I couldn't succeed the automatic redirection to error page to inform the user.)

+- Success Page

-URL: /success
+3. URL: /success

 Method: GET

-This endpoint displays a success message to the user, indicating that their data was submitted correctly.
+Displays a success message to the user, indicating that their data was submitted correctly and shows the AI-generated tax advice.

-Responses
+Responses:

 Success Response:
+Status Code: 200 OK
-The server responds with a status code 200 OK and displays an HTML page with a success message.
+HTML page with a success message and tax advice.
-Content: HTML page with success message.

-Error Page
+-Error Page

-URL: /error
+4. URL: /error

 Method: GET

-This endpoint displays an error message to the user, indicating that there was an issue with their data submission.
+Displays an error message to the user, indicating that there was an issue with their data submission.

-Request:
-Query Params:
-message: A string parameter that contains the specific error message to be displayed to the user.
+Request Query Parameters: message: A string parameter that contains the specific error message to be displayed to the user.

-Responses
+Responses:
 Error Response:
+Status Code: 200 OK
-The server responds with a status code 200 OK and displays an HTML page with the provided error message.
+HTML page with the provided error message.
-Content: HTML page with error message.

------------Routes----------

---Home Route:--

-Endpoint: /
-Method: GET
-Function: home()
-Renders the homepage of the application.

---Submit Route:--

-Endpoint: /submit
-Method: POST
-Function: submit()
-Handles the submission of tax information.
-It performs server-side validation to ensure the data is numeric and within acceptable limits.
-If the data is valid, it is saved to the database, and a request is made to the OpenAI API to get tax advice.
-The user is then redirected to the success page with the tax advice.
-Success Route:

-Endpoint: /success
-Method: GET
-Function: success()
-Displays the success page with the tax advice provided by the OpenAI API.

---Error Route:--

-Endpoint: /error
-Method: GET
-Function: error()
-Displays an error page with a specific error message passed as a query parameter.

 # TASK 3